Chez Élec-Tonic vous avez:

 • If stimulation is used for muscle spasm or pain relief, you will relax during treatment.

-• If electricity is used to improve muscle strength or function, you may need to contract your muscle while the machine is operating.
+• If electricity is used to improve strength or muscle function, you may have to contract your muscle while the machine works.

-Applying electrical pulses may be a little uncomfortable, but it should never hurt.
-If you feel pain during electrical stimulation, reduce the intensity or stop the program if necessary.
+The application of electric pulses can be a bit uncomfortable, but it should never hurt.
+If you feel pain during electrical stimulation, decrease the intensity or stop the program if necessary.

-If you practice electrostimulation with a physiotherapist, they will use different types of stimulation according to your needs.
+If you practice electrostimulation in a physiotherapist, it will use different types of stimulation according to your needs.
 Here are the different types:

-TENS: short for the English name “Transcutaneous electrical nerve stimulation” is a transcutaneous electrical neuromuscular stimulation widely used to relieve acute and chronic pain .
-This practice aims to block painful signals transmitted to your brain using electrical impulses sent to the area to be treated via electrodes.
+tens: Diminutive of the English appellation "transcutaneous electrical nerve stimulation" is a transcutaneous electrical neuromuscular stimulation widely used for relieve them Pain acute and chronic.
+The purpose of this practice is to block the painful signals transmitted to your brain thanks to electrical impulses sent to the area to be treated via electrodes.

-Iontophoresis: Stimulation often used by patients suffering from excessive sweating, muscle spasms and inflammation.
-This practice uses a low intensity electrical current to administer certain therapeutic molecules into your body.
+Iontophoresis: stimulation often used by patients with excessive sweats, muscular spasms and dinflammation.
+This practice uses a low -intensity electric current to administer certain molecules with therapeutic purposes in your body.

 Russian stimulation is mainly used for muscle strengthening.
 It is an electrical neurostimulation using predetermined intensity and frequency parameters.
 Russian stimulation is also used to depolarize motor nerves.

-The interference current is very tolerated by particularly sensitive patients.
-This stimulation has a strong ability to penetrate tissues.
-Widely used to relieve lower back pain, this practice is generally used with 4 electrodes, the current interferes between the electrodes, allowing you to use a higher intensity with maximum comfort.
+The interferential current is very tolerated by particularly sensitive patients.
+This stimulation has a strong capacity to enter the tissues.
+Much used to relieve low back pain, this practice is generally used with 4 electrodes, the current interferes between the electrodes, allowing you to use a higher intensity with maximum comfort.

-Electrostimulation used for the purpose of physical improvement can be used alone, without physical exercises in parallel, but research indicates that the results will be much greater when using it in addition to or during physical exercise.
+Electrostimulation used with a objective physical improvement can be used alone, without parallel physical exercises but research indicates that the results will be much more important by using it in addition or during physical exercise.

-As we know, physical exercise is very important for our health so why do without it if we have the ability to practice it?
+As we know, physical exercise is very important for our health so why happen if we have the capacity to practice ?

-If your physical therapist wants to use electrical stimulation during your rehabilitation treatments, he or she must explain to you the different benefits and risks associated with the treatment.
+If your physiotherapist wishes to use electrical stimulation during your rehabilitation treatments, he or she must explain the different advantages and risks associated with treatment.

-Risks may include muscle tearing, tissue burning, or skin irritation.
+Risks may include muscle tear, tissue burning or skin irritation.

-Elec'tonic offers you secure equipment to avoid this, we will detail it in the paragraphs below.
+Elec'tonic offers you equipment in order to avoid this, we will detail in the paragraphs below.

 Muscle tear

-If the electrical stimulation pulse is adjusted to too high an intensity, you may feel severe muscle pain.
-If this happens, tearing of your muscle tissue may occur.
-In this case, the Electro Stimulator should be stopped immediately and treatment of an acute muscle injury should be started.
+If the electrical stimulation impulse is adjusted to too high intensity, you may experience intense muscle pain.
+If this happens, a tear of your muscle tissue can occur.
+In this case, the electro stimulator should be stopped immediately and the treatment of a sharp muscle injury should be started.

-Typically, these injuries occur with devices not equipped with a start-up safety device.
-All our devices are equipped with this security feature preventing a program from being launched at maximum intensity by mistake.
-The user should also avoid suddenly increasing intensities when their muscle fibers are cold.
+these injuries occur with devices not equipped with start -up safety.
+All our devices are equipped with this safety preventing the launch of a program with maximum intensity by mistake.
+The user must also avoid suddenly increases the intensities when his muscle fibers are cold.

-Some forms of electrical stimulation can cause irritation to the skin under the electrode.
-Iontophoresis uses direct current during application, which is known to be irritating to the skin.
-Sometimes people with sensitive skin may be irritated by the electrode adhesive or electrical stimulation.
+Some forms of electrical stimulation can cause skin irritation under the electrode.
+Iontophoresis uses a direct current during application, which is known to be irritating to the skin.
+Sometimes, people with sensitive skin can be irritated by the adhesive of the electrode or by electrical stimulation.

-If irritation occurs, the procedure should be stopped and lotion can be applied to the affected area.
+In case of irritation, the procedure must be stopped and a lotion can be applied to the affected area.

-If electrical stimulation is applied with too high an intensity, tissue burns may occur.
-Although very rare, it can happen and the procedure should be stopped immediately and proper skin care provided.
+If electrical stimulation is applied with too high intensity, tissue burns can occur.
+Although this is very rare, it can happen and the procedure must be stopped immediately and appropriate skin care must be provided.

-Your physical therapist should ensure that electrical stimulation is used correctly to minimize the risks associated with using these devices.
-Understanding these risks can help you decide if you want to include it as part of rehabilitation.
+Your physiotherapist must ensure that electrical stimulation is used correctly in order to minimize the risks linked to the use of these devices.
+Understanding these risks can help you decide if you want to include it in the context of rehabilitation.

 Contraindications of electrostimulation

-The use of this technique is relatively safe in most cases, but it is important to know the contraindications associated with the use of these devices.
+The use of this technique is relatively safe in most cases, but it is important to know the contradicts related to the use of these devices.

 Contraindications to electrical stimulation include:

-• Presence of an implanted electrical device (stimulation could interfere with implanted pacemakers or pain stimulators.)
+• Presence of an implanted electrical device (stimulation could interfere with heart stimulators or implanted pain stimulators.)

 • If you are pregnant

-Also remember to remove any piercing located near the targeted area during your session and do not use your stimulator on the same area for more than 70 minutes per day.
-Do not use near your eyes, reproductive organs and carotid sinuses.
+Also remember to remove any piercing close to the targeted area during your session and do not use your stimulator on the same area more of 70 minutes per day.
+Do not use near your eyes, reproductive organs and carotid sinus.

 But apart from the 3 points mentioned above, muscle stimulation is a safe practice.
-If you have the slightest doubt about your state of health, seek the advice of your doctor before using our electro-stimulation devices.
+If you have any doubts about your state of health, ask your doctor's advice before using our electro-stimulation devices.

 2 comments